wp-plugins/woocommerce-frontend-inventory/readme.txt

 Tags: WooCommerce, inventory, stock, variations Requires at least: 3.3
 Tested up to: 3.5.1
-Stable tag: 0.2
+Stable tag: 0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin provides a shortcode that allows to print in a front-end page a full inventory of products listed in WooCommerce.
+This plugin provides a shortcode that allows to print in a front-end page a full inventory of WooCommerce products, variants included.

 == Description ==

-Do you want to provide some users a **full inventory** of your WooCommerce without giving them access to the WooCommerce configuration area in the Dashboard?
+Do you want to provide some users a **full inventory** of your WooCommerce installation without giving them access to the WooCommerce configuration area in the Dashboard?

-This plugin allows you to publish a full inventory in a frontend page with a simple shortcode.
+This plugin allows you to publish a full inventory on a frontend page with a simple shortcode.
 Not registered users will get an error message.

 **Please note** this is an early stage version of the plugin and it won't offer any configurable setting or option.
-It just print the inventory in a page inside the template you are using (it might actually conflict with it for a couple of styles I hardcoded into the file).
+It just prints the inventory in a page inside the template you are using (it might actually conflict with it for a couple of styles I hardcoded into the file).

 == Installation ==